Anton495/graph-isomorphism/README.md

 >>>
 ```

+The dictionary of indegrees and outdegrees, like the matrix, is one of the most complete invariants of GVN.

 ## Graph virtual neural network derivative

 When constructing the derivative of GVN, non-zero elements of the outdegree matrix are used.
 This is done as follows: